LudwigAndreas/SimpleMLP/README.md

 <ul>
    <li> Support any dataset by using mapping
    <li> Change pen's color for different datasets
-   <li> Create both portable and installable version of application for Windows
+   <li> Create both portable and installable applications for Windows
 </ul>
 <h2>Acknowledgements 🙇</h2>
 <ul>